 Driving costs for EVs are generally much lower than traditional cars, as electricity is cheaper than petrol/diesel

 While the upfront costs of an electric vehicle are more than an equivalent petrol or diesel car, the cost of getting from A to B will be lower.
-That's because you're using electricity as fuel which, despite the energy crisis, is still much cheaper than petrol or diesel.
+That's because electricity is still much cheaper than petrol or diesel, despite the energy crisis.

-As an example, charging a Nissan Leaf from empty to full at home once a week for a year – that'll get you about 8,000 miles – would cost about £560 a year on a price-capped standard energy tariff.
+As an example, charging a Nissan Leaf from empty to full at home once a week for a year – which will get you about 8,000 miles – would cost about £700 on a standard energy tariff under the current Energy Price Cap.
 Using petrol, the same mileage would cost you well over £1,000.

 That's assuming you only charge the car at home.
-If you use public charge points that you have to pay for, or your home energy tariff is more expensive, your costs will be higher.
-Even so, you'll still likely save £100s/year against buying traditional fuel.
-And of course, if you have a cheaper tariff, your costs for charging would be less.
+If you use paid public charge points, your costs will be higher.
+Even so, you'll still likely save £100s a year against buying traditional fuel.
+And of course, if you had a cheaper tariff, your costs for charging would be less.

-Research from Compare the Market also found that the average cost of driving an EV is £1,264 a year, compared to £1,834 for a petrol car – including the costs of insurance, MOT, fuel and tax.
-We've more on maintenance and service costs, and car tax below.
+Research from Compare The Market in 2024 also found that the average cost of driving an EV is £1,195 a year, compared with £1,720 for a petrol car – including the costs of insurance, MOT, fuel and tax.
+We've more on maintenance and service costs and car tax below.

 -